F. A. Q.

 I find outlining to be really helpful, and I always start my writing projects by first exploring both my characters and my setting.
 Most of my stories come to me through the characters, so I have to spend a great deal of time with them before I can write their story.
 I usually do quite intensive character maps for even my most minor characters.
 Ava's story in particular came to me through her grandmother and her mother.
 I knew her life would be shaped by their lives, and I also knew my readers would need to understand them before they could understand her.

-As a whole, my advice for any aspiring writer is to keep writing, tone your craft and to take inspiration whenever and wherever it comes!
+As a whole, my advice for any aspiring writer is to keep writing, hone your craft and to take inspiration whenever and wherever it comes!